Step 1: Register via Better Auth

 // 3.
 Submit the signed EOR to Elydora (POST /v1/operations)

-const receipt = await client.submitOperation(record);
+const { receipt } = await client.submitOperation(record);

 console.log('Operation submitted successfully');

-console.log(' operation_id:', receipt.operationId);
+console.log(' operation_id:', receipt.operation_id);

-console.log(' receipt_id: ', receipt.receiptId);
+console.log(' receipt_id: ', receipt.receipt_id);

-console.log(' seq_no: ', receipt.seqNo);
+console.log(' seq_no: ', receipt.seq_no);

-console.log(' chain_hash: ', receipt.chainHash);
+console.log(' chain_hash: ', receipt.chain_hash);

 // 4.
 Verify the operation (POST /v1/operations/:id/verify)

-const verification = await client.verifyOperation(receipt.operationId);
+const verification = await client.verifyOperation(receipt.operation_id);

 console.log('Verification result:', verification.valid);

-console.log(' replay_check: ', verification.checks.replayCheck);
+console.log(' chain: ', verification.checks.chain);

-console.log(' agent_status: ', verification.checks.agentStatus);
+console.log(' receipt: ', verification.checks.receipt);

 }